refi64/netpull/README.md

 (`coredumpctl debug netpull_server` or `coredumpctl debug netpull_client`), then file a bug.
 You may need to perform a debug build for that to work (`bazel build //... --compilation_mode=dbg`).

+## Known issues

+### Open file descriptor count

+Currently, the server dups quite a few fds while crawling the filesystem.
+You should set a reasonably high fd ulimit in order to work around this until its fixed in netpull.

+You can query the current fd ulimit with `ulimit -n` and the max open file descriptor count with `cat /proc/sys/fs/file-max`.
+To change the ulimit for your session, use `ulimit -n new_count`, and to change the max count, use `echo new_count | sudo tee /proc/sys/fs/file-max`.

+On my system, file-max reports 1,606,110, but the `ulimit -n` result is only 1024.
+Therefore, in order to be able to fit all the fds while having some room, I ran `ulimit -n 200000`.

+### Directory permissions

+Directory permissions are set before files are stored within.
+Therefore, if a directory doesn't have write permission, saving any files inside will fail. netpull will likely automatically ensure directories have rw permissions in the future; meanwhile, if you see a failure with opening a file, make sure the source directory is rw.